Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA15.PNG)

-Insights:
+Insights:<br>
-30.4% of orders are fulfilled by Easy Ship, indicating significant potential for Amazon to expand its fulfillment capabilities.
+30.4% of orders are fulfilled by Easy Ship, indicating significant potential for Amazon to expand its fulfillment capabilities.<br>

-## Conclusion:
+## Conclusion:<br>
 - Conducted data cleaning and preprocessing to resolve duplicates, missing values, and inconsistent data types, ensuring a reliable dataset for analysis.
 - Performed exploratory data analysis (EDA) to uncover insights on top-selling categories, regional trends, and customer preferences, enabling informed decision-making.
 - Identified inefficiencies, including a 14.21% cancellation rate and 5.2% unshipped orders, and recommended strategies to enhance Courier Services and reduce cancellations.